WenlinMao/walrus/README.md

 Linux users: We, as well as others, have had problems running Java3D on an NVIDIA card.
 Using JDK 1.4 and Java3D 1.3.1beta seems to help, but you may still experience instability.

-Mac OS X 10.11.6 users: Oracle's Java might cause problems with Java3D and AWT.
-Using Apple's JDK 1.6.0_65 may prevent these errors.

 Walrus was developed and tested on a Sun Ultra 60 with an Elite 3D card and 512MB of RAM, running Solaris 7, a box graciously donated by Sun.